Advanced poems are designed for children who read very well independently.

 Now’s the best time to go since the (East) coast is clear

-The art gallery boss shouted, ‘Something’s not right!’
+The art gallery boss noticed something’s not right

-When the boss saw this wall, my, she nearly did faint!
+When the boss saw the wall, my, she nearly did faint!

 It was scheduled to open on Sunday at noon